elchs/LetoDBf/Readme.txt

                                     will wait to succeed, before the thread for the connection give up.
                                     If used: Zombie_Check, this value shell be shorter than that.
       Zombie_Check = 0         -    Time in seconds, that a client must be quiet ( no activity ), before
-                                    an 'are you healthy' query (ping) is send from server, to verify it's not a dead/ unplugged connection. !
+                                    a 'are you healthy' query (ping) is send from server, to verify it's not a dead/ unplugged connection. !
 Application must be linked multi-thread ( '-mt' ) !, else these checks cannot be done.
                                     As 3 times for a given interval a check is done, a zombie can be 1/3 time longer 'dead', e.g. 60 ==> max.
 80 seconds 'dead' before detected.
-                                    Such connection will be shut down, opened files and locks are reseted.
+                                    Such connection will be shut down, opened files and locks are reset-ed.
                                     If set to 0 [ default ], these checks are diabled.

       It is possible to define [DATABASE] structure if you need to have a